puppetlabs-toy-chest/puppet-quest-guide/us_en/SETUP.md

 web browser on your host system and entering the Learning VM's IP address in the address bar: `http://<IP-ADDRESS>`.
 (Note that you must use `http`, as `https` will connect you to the PE console interface.)

+## Localization

+The Learning VM's Quest Guide and Quest tool currently support English and Japanese localization.
+The default language is English.
+If you would like to use the Quest tool in Japanese, run the following command on the Learning VM:
+`export LANG=ja_JP.utf-8`.
+Note that you must use SSH or the browser-based web terminal to see Japanese characters.
+Japanese characters will not display correctly on the default VirtualBox or VMware terminal.